Alexander brothers (sex offenders): Arrest

 Shortly after his arrest, Tal appeared in a South Florida federal court as part of the New York sex trafficking investigation against him.
 During the hearing, prosecutors requested that Tal be held in New York, with the presiding judge setting a detention and removal hearing for December 13, 2024.

 On December 12, 2024, Miami-Dade Circuit Court Judge Mindy Glazer ordered Oren and Alon temporarily held without bond on the state charges, with a hearing on a final decision scheduled for the next day.
 On December 13, 2024, Oren and Alon Alexander were each granted bail by Miami-Dade circuit judge Circuit Judge Lody Jean for the state charges, with Oren being granted a $3 million bond and Alon being granted a $2 million bond.
 Their bonds were secured after their father, Shlomy Alexander, put up his home in Bal Harbour, Florida as collateral.
 The twin Alexander brothers agreed to be placed under house arrest, surrender their passports, and stay away from the alleged victims.
-However, as the hearing, under the jurisdiction of a local circuit court, only applied to the state charges, Oren and Alon remained in prison due to the federal charges against them.
-For the duration of the federal sex trafficking case, which also includes their brother Tal, Oren and Alon Alexander will not be released from custody, and will also likely be transferred to a federal prison.
+However, as the hearing, under the jurisdiction of a local circuit court, only applied to the state charges, Oren and Alon remained in prison on federal charges.
+For the duration of the federal sex trafficking case, which also includes their brother Tal; Oren and Alon were not released from custody, and will also likely be transferred to a federal prison.

-During his December 13 court hearing, Tal Alexander, who was already in federal custody, was denied bond, as Miami-Dade federal Judge Lissette Reid deemed him to be a significant flight risk.
+During his December 13 court hearing, Tal, who was already in federal custody, was denied bond, as Miami-Dade federal Judge Lissette Reid deemed him to be a significant flight risk.
 The ruling came in spite of an offer from the Alexander family to pay $115 million in real estate holdings to secure Tal's release.
 With this ruling, Tal was ordered to remain in federal custody until his trial.